microsoft/FluidFramework/docs/content/docs/concepts/containers-runtime.md

 The Fluid Container is interacted with through the request paradigm.
 While aqueduct creates a default request handler that returns the default Data Object, the request paradigm is a powerful pattern that lets developers create custom logic.

-To retrieve the default component, you can perform a request on the container.
-Similar to the [loaders api](./hosts.md) this will return a status code and the default component.
+To retrieve the default data store, you can perform a request on the container.
+Similar to the [loaders api](./hosts.md) this will return a status code and the default data store.

 ```
 container.request({url: "/"})